 To further narrow down your search, you can also conduct keyword searches within this set of results by using the "Search within results" option.
 Note that you can conduct searches using terms and connectors and Boolean operators (e.g., AND, OR, /s, etc.).

 This example used a statute, but note that Citing References are also available for cases so you can see what cases have cited to a particular case.
-You will need to check the Citing References for a case when confirming that it is still good law
+You will need to check the Citing References for a case when confirming that it is still good law.

 Citing Decisions consist of all cases that cite to a particular statute, regulation, or court rule on Lexis.
-To view the Citing Decisions on Lexis, click on "Shepardize this document" in the right sidebar.
+To view the Citing Decisions on Lexis, click on "Shepardize document" in the right sidebar.

 The Shepard's Report contains a section for Citing Decisions.
 The Other Citing Sources section includes secondary sources and court documents that cite that statute, regulation, or court rule.